YinYi000/Linux_Device/README.md

 # Linux_Device
-This repository is used for learning Linux Deriver
+This repository is used for learning Linux Deriver development